-Kirkby residents are calling on irresponsible dog owners to pick up after their pets.
+Kirkby residents told to pick up after their pets

 Main routes to schools have become an obstacle course for children and parents doing the school run as dog owners neglect their duties.